BBKBBK2002/Tictactoe/README.md

 # TicTacToe Game
-  *Welcome to play a tictactoe game with the computer!*
+  *Welcome to play a tic-tac-toe game with the computer!*

   When you run the program and play tic-tac-toe, it's like this：
   ![tictactoeUI](https://github.com/Juliecodestack/Tictactoe/blob/master/tictactoeUI.png)